featured article thumbnail push technology

 Scaling Push Notifications Beyond Firebase's Capabilities

 Using a solution like Firebase Cloud Messaging is easier than building your own web app notification system from scratch.
-FCM simplifies the entire process, allowing you to make a scalable notification solution for less hassle.
+Implementing push notifications with FCM simplifies the entire process, allowing you to make a scalable notification solution with less hassle.

 Frequently Asked Questions